SymfonyCasts/symfony6/sfcasts/ep1/stimulus.md

 ## Stimulus Controllers in our App

+***TIP
+In more recent versions of Symfony (and, specifically, WebpackEncoreBundle v2), Stimulus is no longer installed with `symfony/webpack-encore-bundle`.
+To install it, run:

+composer require symfony/stimulus-bundle
+***

 In our app, when we installed Encore, it gave us a `controllers/` directory.
 This is where our Stimulus controllers will live.
 And in `app.js`, we import `bootstrap.js`.
 This is not a file that you'll need to look at much, but it's